Fall Vegetable Garden: 11 Crops to Plant

 9. Radishes

 Radishes are famous for their speedy growth—as few as four weeks from planting to harvest for some varieties.
-Those planted from seed in fall will provide a nice crop of rosy roots and edible greens after summer crops are through.
+Those planted from seed in the fall vegetable garden will provide a nice crop of rosy roots and edible greens after summer crops are through.
 The cool weather enhances their flavor, and you can sow them successively for a constant crop.

 10. Cilantro